Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 AI Detection Tools

 Warning: Detection tools should not be relied on alone to determine whether a student has committed an academic integrity violation.
+AI detection is not foolproof and can generate false positives and false negatives.
+Visit the Crafting Assessments page for better approaches.

 Please be aware that AI detection is not foolproof and can generate false positives (and false negatives).
-Please visit the Crafting Assessments page for information on how to design assessments to avoid these issues.
+For more information about the issues and problems with AI detectors, please see:

-If you have students write papers or reports, I recommend asking them to use Google Docs because it saves every edit, then use Draftback , a Chrome plugin that lets you replay the history of a Google Doc as if it were a movie. 🎥
+If you have students write papers or reports, I recommend asking them to use Google Docs because it saves every edit, then use Draftback, a Chrome plugin that lets you replay the history of a Google Doc as if it were a movie.

 Copyleaks